FrankYang0610/ChemicalBalancingUtilityNew/README.md

 A chemical balancing tool in C++ (new version) by **Frank Yang**.

 ## A powerful chemical balancing tool
 `ChemicalBalancingUtilityNew` (abbr. `CBU_Balancer`) is a C++ header that includes methods for balancing your chemical equations.
 With perfect encapsulation, you can efficiently and conveniently balance equations anywhere in your program.
-Our program also comes with a `CBU_Console` library, an original console designed for users who do not wish to delve deeply into C++.
+My program also comes with a `CBU_Console` library, an original console designed for users who do not wish to delve deeply into C++.

 ## _Quick start_
-The following program uses the `CBU_Console` class that comes with ,y program.
+The following program uses the `CBU_Console` class that comes with my project.
 The `boot()` method of this class will open a console where you can balance equations freely.
 1. Create a new project and `main.cpp`.
 Be sure your project version is C++17 or later.
 2. Download `CBU_Balancer.h` and `CBU_Console.h` and include them in your `main.cpp`:
    ```cpp